neil-edelman/boxes/readme.md

 <code>static &lt;PT&gt;type *<strong>&lt;T&gt;trie_match</strong>(const struct &lt;T&gt;trie *const <em>trie</em>, const char *const <em>key</em>)</code>

  * Return:
-   Looks at only the index of `trie` for potential `key` matches, but doesn't compare the string for an exact match\.
+   Looks at only the index of `trie` for potential `key` matches, but will ignore the values of the bits that are not in the index\.
  * Order:
    &#927;\(|`key`|\)